StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_04_group_3_report.md

 ## 5. Analysis - Research question

-1. How many listings are in each city in total and also per type of day?
+**1. How many listings are in each city in total and also per type of day?**

 a.
 | city      |   Total listings per city |